microsoft/healthkit-on-fhir/ResearchKitOnFhir/researchKitOnFhir/README.md

 #  ResearchKit-on-Fhir

-ResearchKitOnFhir is an iOS template app that integrates Apple ResearchKit with FHIR® by:
+ResearchKitOnFhir is an iOS template app that integrates Apple ResearchKit with FHIR by:
-1. Automating the import of [FHIR® Questionnaires](https://www.hl7.org/fhir/questionnaire.html#resource) from a FHIR® Server and their conversion to corresponding ResearchKit UI modules
+1. Automating the import of [FHIR Questionnaires](https://www.hl7.org/fhir/questionnaire.html#resource) from a FHIR Server and their conversion to corresponding ResearchKit UI modules
-2. Automating the conversion of ResearchKit Survey responses to [FHIR® QuestionnaireResponses](https://www.hl7.org/fhir/questionnaireresponse.html#resource) and their export to a FHIR® Server
+2. Automating the conversion of ResearchKit Survey responses to [FHIR QuestionnaireResponses](https://www.hl7.org/fhir/questionnaireresponse.html#resource) and their export to a FHIR Server

 ## Supported Types